 It's time for a smackdown.

 Your creative side loves to explore new worlds and uncharted territory.
 Your analytical side wants to fix everything and make it logical.
-Unfortunately, to do both at the same time makes for a schizophrenic writer.
+Unfortunately, to do both at the same time makes for a double-minded writer.

 Cassie Mae, at The Writer's Dojo, gives four practical tips for shutting off the inner editor.
 I really like her color idea.